Abm9 Guitar Chord | Play, Hear and Master it Interactively

 Ab m9 position 1 guitar chord diagram

-Welcome to our tutorial on the Ab m9 chord.
-This chord belongs to the Minor Chords family and is composed of the notes Ab, Cb, Eb, Gb, and Bb.
-The music intervals that build this chord are the Root (1), Minor Third (b3), Perfect Fifth (5), Minor Seventh (b7), and Major Ninth (9).
+The Ab m9 chord belongs to the Minor Chords family and is composed of the notes Ab, Cb, Eb, Gb, and Bb.
+These tones correspond to the intervals Root (1), Minor Third (b3), Perfect Fifth (5), Minor Seventh (b7), and Major Ninth (9).
+Use the interactive fretboard tool at the top of this page to visualize every fingering, hear the chord played as a strum or arpeggio, and get instant feedback on your accuracy with real-time microphone detection.

 Notes in the Ab m9 chord: